vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-administration-statements/download-and-ingest-statements/download-and-ingest-syntax.md

 # Download and Ingest

 Nebula uses `RocksDB` as the default `key-value` storage engine.
-Therefore, when you are trying to load a large amount of data, the sst files of RocksDB can be generated offline by running a map-reduce job and distributed directly to the servers.
+Therefore, when you are trying to load a large amount of data, the SST files of RocksDB can be generated offline by running a map-reduce job and distributed directly to the servers.

 Nebula provides `Spark-SSTFile-Generator` tool.